 Field tables can vary considerably at different competition events.
 Even though most events will publish a set of instructions on how to construct the game tables so that they remain uniform at each event location, this is not always the case.
 The best trick is to make sure your robot is not overly dependent on the surface or the edges of the field table construction.
-In later chapters, we will talk about how to take advantage of the table edges while avoiding any pitfalls of irregular table construction or materials.
+In later chapters, I will discuss how to take advantage of the table edges while avoiding any pitfalls of irregular table construction or materials.

 Lighting is the one of the biggest things that will trip up a new team.
-You can practice for months in your classroom or basement and have your robot working flawlessly in the lighting of your room and then find that the lighting at the competition is completely different, causing various shadows or over exposures that you had not planned on with your robot.
+You can practice for months in your classroom or basement and have your robot working flawlessly in the lighting of your room and then find that the lighting at the competition is completely different, causing various shadows or overexposures that you had not planned on with your robot.
 Also, if windows in the room allow natural light to shine on the game fields, the lighting conditions could actually change as the day progresses.
 Shielding your light sensors with your robot design and properly calibrating them can help you prevent lighting from ruining your day.
-In Chapter 5, we will talk about various ways to calibrate your light sensors.
+Chapter 5 will discuss various ways to calibrate your light sensors.